40PK/Nauper/README.md

     * use with config.align === 'wrapped'
     * min, max and example is the same as in config.x
     * default is 0.80
+  * config.animation:
+    * boolean, if true text drawing will be animated
+    * default is false

 #### UI.setMenuStyle
   * config.mainbox: